diojin/mockingjay/docs/frameworks.md

 By extending the AbstractFactoryBean class, your factory bean can simply override the **createInstance()** method to create the target bean instance.
 In addition, you have to return the target bean’s type in the getObjectType() method for the auto-wiring feature to work properly.

 Factory beans are mostly used to implement framework facilities.
 Here are some examples:
-1. When looking up an object (such as a data source) from JNDI, you can use JndiObjectFactoryBean.
+1. When looking up an object (such as a data source) from JNDI, you can use `JndiObjectFactoryBean`.
-2. When using classic Spring AOP to create a proxy for a bean, you can use ProxyFactoryBean.
+2. When using classic Spring AOP to create a proxy for a bean, you can use `ProxyFactoryBean`.
-3. When creating a Hibernate session factory in the IoC container, you can use LocalSessionFactoryBean.
+3. When creating a Hibernate session factory in the IoC container, you can use `LocalSessionFactoryBean`.

 In most cases, you **rarely** have to write any custom factory beans, because they are framework-specific and `cannot be used outside the scope of the Spring IoC container`.